-- The accounts receivable subsidiary records for water were not effectively reconciled to the general ledger. - The water department does not retain any support documentation (bill stub or proof of receipt) from customers paying their water bills. - The water department clerk in charge of collecting payments was also the town treasurer.
+- The accounts receivable subsidiary records for water were not effectively reconciled to the general ledger. - The water department clerk in charge of collecting payments was also the town treasurer.
 The same employee collected payments, prepared departmental turnovers and deposited into the town's bank account.